sems-server/sems/doc/Readme.sbc.txt

 RTP relay can be enabled by setting enable_rtprelay=yes

 The SBC detects if UAs indicate that they are behind NAT by setting a=direction:active in SDP, and goes into passive mode until it receives the first packet from the NATed client, from which it learns the remote address.
 This mechanism is called "symmetric RTP".

 Symmetric RTP (starting in passive mode) can also be forced by setting the rtprelay_force_symmetric_rtp=yes sbc profile option.
 Symmetric RTP is enabled if rtprelay_force_symmetric_rtp evaluates to anything other than "" (empty string), "0" or "no".

 Some ser/sip-router/kamailio/*ser configurations add flag 2 in a header P-MsgFlags header to the INVITE to indicate forcing of symmetric RTP.
+With the sbc profileoption

+rtprelay_msgflags_symmetric_rtp=yes

-With the sbc profile option rtprelay_msgflags_symmetric_rtp=yes the SBC honors this and sets symmetric RTP accordingly.
+the SBC honors this and sets symmetric RTP accordingly.

 The SBC is able to do transcoding together with relaying.

 To trigger transcoding you have to configure transcoder_codecs to a set of codecs which are understand by SEMS and enable transcoder via enable_transcoder call profile option.

 Transcoder codecs are appended to the end of outgoing SDP (advertising that their priority is lower than priority of original codecs) and allow to the other